Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-If you are ready with modifying the Form Module, Compile the database to ensure that everything is in order.
+If you are ready to modify the Form Module, compile the database to ensure that everything is in order.

-Save and close the Form, Open it in Normal View and try out each TextBox and ensure that their Event sub-routines are performing as expected.
+Save and close the Form, open it in Normal View, and try out each TextBox, and ensure that its Event sub-routines are performing as expected.

 Replacing Class Object Array with Collection Object Items